image-charts/documentation/docs/limits-and-quotas.md

 ---
+title: Limits and Quotas on API Requests
-meta_description: "Limits brings reliability.
+description: "Limits brings reliability.
 Learn what Image-Charts API limits are."
+sidebar_position: 17
 ---

 # Limits and Quotas on API Requests

 This document describes the limits and quotas of requesting the Image-Charts API.